Associate Professor of Japanese and Comparative Literature, Undergraduate Faculty Adviser of Comparative Literature

 - M.A., English/English Literature, University of Tokyo

-- M.Phil, Medieval and Renaissance Literature, Cambridge University
+- M.Phil, Medieval and Renaissance Literature, University of Cambridge

 - Modern Japanese literature